pnlbwh/luigi-pnlpipe/docs/README.md

 sub-1004_ses-01_desc-XcMaN4_T2w.nii.gz    sub-1004_ses-01_desc-Xc_T2w.nii.gz
 ```

-A provenance file capture information about the origin of the file it is associated with, the parameters and the versions of
+A provenance file captures information about the origin of the file it is associated with, the parameters and the versions of
 various software used in the pipeline to generate that file.

 # Example commands